Manage pipelines and processors

 - For the processor you want to update, click the ellipsis and select Edit.

-- Make the desired changes then click Save.
+You can also select options to reorder, enable or disable, or delete. - Make the desired changes then click Save.

 When you create a new pipeline or processor, Lumi enables it by default.
 Disabled elements appear dimmed in the pipelines list.